I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_present.md

 [in] A <a href="..\d3dukmdt\ne-d3dukmdt-d3dddi_flipinterval_type.md">D3DDDI_FLIPINTERVAL_TYPE</a>-typed value that indicates the flip interval (that is, if the flip occurs after zero, one, two, three, or four vertical syncs).

-`hDstResource`

-[in] A handle to the destination resource to display to.
-If <b>NULL</b>, the user-mode display driver is informed that a color-fill operation will occur, but the user-mode driver is not expected to perform the operation.
-The display miniport driver does the actual color-fill operation and will be informed of the color value at that time.

-`hSrcResource`

-[in] A handle to the source resource to display. <b>hSrcResource</b> can be <b>NULL</b> if the user-mode display driver should perform a color-fill operation to the screen.

-`SrcSubResourceIndex`

-[in] The zero-based index into the source resource, which is specified by the handle in the <b>hSrcResource</b> member.
-This index indicates the subresource or surface to display.

 ## Requirements
 | &nbsp; | &nbsp; |